Submissions

 Example

 Santos, S. (2000).
-Las normas de convivencia en la sociedad francesa del siglo XVIII (Tesis doctoral).
-Universidad Nacional de Tres de Febrero, Argentina.
-Recuperado de http://www.untref.edu.ar/5780/1/ECSRAP.F07.pdf
+Las normas de convivencia en la sociedad francesa del siglo XVIII (Tesis doctoral, Universidad Nacional de Tres de Febrero).
+Repositorio institucional www.acamitesis.untref.edu.ar

 j) Printed article